Rules Governing Proficiency Requirements

 Rules Governing All Proficiency and Developmental Courses

-Students who are placed into them must earn a grade of “C” or better in ENG 001, ENG 101, ENG 102, MTH 001, MTH 101, MTH 103, MTH 105, and the first semester (101) of a foreign language in order to satisfy proficiency requirements.
-Students who either drop or earn a grade of less than a “C” in these courses must repeat the courses immediately in the following regular semester.
-Students must earn a “C” in the second semester (102) of a foreign language in order to enroll in the first course (201) of the second year of a foreign language.
+Students who are placed into them must earn a grade of "C" or better in ENG 001, ENG 101, ENG 102, MTH 001, MTH 003, MTH 101, MTH 103, MTH 105, and the first semester (101) of a foreign language to satisfy proficiency requirements.
+Students who either drop or earn a grade of less than a "C" in these courses must repeat the courses immediately in the following regular semester.
+Students who are unsuccessful after three attempts in any proficiency course or developmental course will be placed on academic suspension.
+On returning from academic suspension, the student must receive a C or better in their proficiency course(s) or they will be dismissed from Lyon College.

 Once students have matriculated at Lyon, they are advised not to take and attempt to transfer back to Lyon proficiency courses (ENG 101, ENG 102, MTH 101, MTH 103, MTH 105, and the 101-102 foreign language sequence) at other institutions.
 For that transfer to occur, they must pass a Lyon proficiency exam at the level of the course they are attempting to transfer to Lyon.